smartcontractkit/documentation/.astro/src/pages/data-feeds/proof-of-reserve/index.md

 ## Using Proof of Reserve Feeds

-Read answers from Proof of Reserve Feeds the same way that you use [other Data Feeds](/docs/data-feeds/price-feeds/).
+Read answers from Proof of Reserve Feeds the same way that you use [Price Feeds](/data-feeds/price-feeds/).

 Using Solidity, your smart contract should reference [`AggregatorV3Interface`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/interfaces/AggregatorV3Interface.sol), which defines the external functions implemented by Data Feeds.